jghamburg/pbt-demo/docs/article.md

 * Simple and slow versus complicated but fast
 * Self-made versus commercial
 * Old (pre-refactoring) versus new (post-refactoring)

+For a deeper insight on this topic read [How to Specify it! - in Java][How to Specify it!] and its additional references.

 ## Lessons Learned